ying-jeanne/Business_Analytics/II/questions.md

 - Financial ratios (repayment_ratio, utilization_rate, repayment_stability)

 **Questions:**
 - Are these features sufficient, or should we engineer more?
+34 features for linear regression vs 30000 data points.
-- Should we perform feature selection (e.g., remove correlated features)?
+- Should we perform feature selection (e.g., remove correlated features)? maybe not since it is not overfitting.
-- How to validate feature importance: coefficient analysis, permutation importance, or SHAP?
+- How to validate feature importance: coefficient analysis, permutation importance, or SHAP? this probably needed.
 - Should we check residual patterns by class (defaulter vs non-defaulter)?

 ---